Industrial Companies Survey

 No microdata file is provided for this statistical operation.
 Microdata files are only provided to other statistical bodies (Statistical Institutes of Autonomous Communities) that also have an obligation to maintain statistical secrecy.

-The data that are released annually aim to offer basic, and relevant, information on the survey's main results, which enables different users' requirements for information to be met.
+The data that are released annually aim to offer basic, and relevant, information on the main results of the statistical operation, which enables different users' requirements for information to be met.

 Results are provided both at a national level, for the different disaggregations by activity, and at the level of Autonomous Communities according to the location of the Premises.